Your computer won't start correctly?

 To create a bootable DVD or CD using Acronis Disk Director 12, you must first download and install the software on your PC.
 Once that's done, follow the steps below.

 - On the main interface screen, click Tools and open the Acronis Bootable Media Builder:

 - Next, select Windows PE for the bootable media type, and Windows-like representation for the drive:

 - To create WinPE boot media, your machine must have the Windows’ Automated Installation Kit (AIK) installed.
 If it’s already installed, Acronis Disk Director 12 will detect it.
 If not, you will be prompted to download and install it.
-(For instructions on Windows AIK, refer to this article.)

 - You’ll then be able to Create WinPE automatically, and the WinPE preparation will start.